 In this post I will describe more details about the dyebaths we made at the Inside-Outside Conference in Keene on October 21st.
 We ran four dyebaths with madder root, marigolds, weld, and orange cosmos.
 As usual when I am running or leading an event, I didn’t get any photos.
 Hopefully the notes provided here will be useful even if they are lacking in visual information.

 On October 21st, 2017 I presented a workshop on growing and using dye plants with kids at the Inside-Outside Conference in Keene, NH.
 The conference was a collaboration of several local organizations, including Antioch University New England, the Monadnock Region Placed-Based Education Committee, the Harris Center for Conservation Education, the Caterpillar Lab, Symonds Elementary School (where the conference was held), and the Keene School District.
 The theme was “Promising Practices in Nature- and Place-Based Elementary Education.”
-You can view the full brochure here.
+You can view the brochure by clicking this link Inside Outside 091817.